-Families are presented with a treatment contract that reviews group policies, confidentiality procedures, and related. topics.
-Assigned treatment contract must be completed prior to attending the first group.
+Families are presented with a treatment contract that reviews group policies, confidentiality procedures, and related topics.
+A signed treatment contract must be completed prior to attending the first group.

-The student groups, ages 6-18, offer parent orientation (meetings are offered multiple times prior to groups beginning and also the information is presented via webinar and recorded for future reference).
+The student groups, ages 6-18, offer a parent orientation.
+Meetings are offered multiple times prior to groups beginning and also the information is presented via webinar and recorded for future reference.

 Participating in our programs involves a commitment, both on behalf of the group members and their parents.
 That means that families will work out potential time or date conflicts in advance, plan to be on time for meetings, and, in the case of student programs, participate regularly in parent meetings.